apache/predictionio/docs/manual/source/start/index.html.md

-PredictionIO comes with a few *Engine* templates for different types of Machine Learning, e.g. [Recommendation](/recommendation/quickstart.html) and [Classification](/classification/quickstart.html) that can be customized to support your unqiue machine learning needs.
+PredictionIO comes with a few *Engine* templates for different types of Machine Learning, e.g. [Recommendation](/recommendation/quickstart.html) and [Classification](/classification/quickstart.html) that can be customized to support your unique machine learning needs.

 To learn more about Engine and Engine Templates, please refer to [Engine: A Closer Look](/start/engines.html).